Azure/deployment-stacks/TUTORIAL.md

 }
 ```

+Parameter files make ARM templates more modular and flexible.
+Let's add a simple
-Let's also use a sample parameter file.
-Replace the value of **namePrefix** as necessary.
+parameter file; replace the value of **namePrefix** as you wish.

 ```json
 {